noahouna/Bit-Pattern-Manipulation/README.md

 With LC3tools, convert all files to .obj to run

 left_shift.bin obtains a bit pattern from x3100 in memory and shifts all bits to the left by a specified amount found in x3101 in memory.
 It then stores the result in x3102 in memory.

+left_rotate.bin obtains a bit pattern from x3100 in memory and rotates all bits to the left by a specified amount found in x3101 in memory.
+It then stores the result in x3102 in memory.